cole-h06/Verity/README.md

 Without external ground truth, we often rely on agreement between sources as evidence of truth.

-However, agreement is only meaningful if the sources are independent.
+However, agreement is only evidence if the sources are independent.
 If sources copy one another, many agreeing sources may represent only a single observation.

 Can truth still emerge from graph structure alone?